hanwenzhang123/fullstack-note/02-note/README.md

 - now we can use react hooks to perform local state and lifecycle in functional component

 #### Lifecycle (3 phases) - mounting, updating, unmounting
-- mounting (constructor) - initialize stuffs in the state in the constructor that we have over the initial render
+- Mounting (constructor() & render()): initialize constructor and component put in the DOM that we have over the initial render
-- componentDidmount (initial render) -> only after the initial render then we call componentDidMount, API fetching asych like .then() .setState({data}) etc
+- componentDidmount (initial render) -> only after the initial render then we call componentDidMount
+- Update: when the component updates as a result of changed state or changed props
-- componentDidUpdate (update) -> when we update, we need to change some state to trigger the re-render, config update, changing flag for next render
+- componentDidUpdate (update) -> when we update, we need to change some state to trigger the re-render
+- Unmounting: when the component is being removed from the DOM
 - componentWillUnmount -> proper clean-up to prevent memory leak (remove eventListener, remove setTimeout)

 useEffect()